 I18n tables and columns being processed by this tasks:

-#13 Updated by Dan Gillean 4 months ago
+#13 Updated by Dan Gillean over 1 year ago

 - Status changed from QA/Review to Feedback

 I was testing in 16.04 2.5 VM, and the remove-html task does not seem to be working.

 This is some <strong>bolded</strong> test, and this is some <em>italicized</em> text. <ul><li>this</li><li>is</li><li>a</li><li>LIST!</li></ul> <br /> <h2>this is a title!</h2> ----- This is an outdated <b>bold</b> tag, and an outdated <i>italics</i> HTML tag!